currawong-project/libcw/notes.md

 a additition fields to an existing record is very fast.
 The new record effectively inherits the contents of the existing record by reference.
 No data is copied.
+For an example of this see the `vel_table` implementation.

 Optional Variables
 -------------------